13 Amazing Facts About Donald Trump

 12. His hair is real

-Allegations have been made that the US President-elect wears a wig.
+Allegations have been made that the U.S. President-elect wears a wig.
 But the billionaire has denied this.
 One of the amazing facts is that apparently, it’s his wife, Melania Trump, who cuts his hair.

 13. Trump has sued for being branded a millionaire instead of a billionaire

-In his book, TrumpNation: The Art of being Donald, Timothy O’Brien estimated that Trump was worth between $150 million and $250 million.
+In his book, TrumpNation: The Art of Being Donald, Timothy O’Brien estimated that Trump was worth between $150 million and $250 million.
 The real estate tycoon consequently filed a defamation lawsuit claiming he was worth approximately $7 billion.
-The court struck out the lawsuit saying Trump failed to prove malice on the author’s part.
+The court threw out the lawsuit, saying Trump failed to prove malice on the author’s part.

 [Featured Image by Mark Wilson/Getty Images]